rilhia/dataiku-test/tutorial/document.md

 ### 4. savePlayer(playerId, username, wins = 0, losses = 0):

-	•	This function stores or updates the player’s information in local storage.
+- This function stores or updates the player’s information in local storage.
-	•	If the player already exists, their playerId, wins, and losses are updated.
+- If the player already exists, their playerId, wins and losses are updated.
 If they don’t exist, a new record is created.
-	•	After updating or creating the player, it saves the updated player data back to the browser’s storage.
+- After updating or creating the player, it saves the updated player data back to the browser’s storage.

 ```javascript
         // Save or update player data in local storage